 Tell students to listen carefully to learn about the experiences another family has as they move westward.
-Explain that the family in the next read-aloud is fictional, but based on the real people in our country who moved westward in the 1800s.
+Explain that the next read-aloud is historical fiction.
+It is about a fictional family called the Morgans whose experiences during their journey west were what real pioneer familes experienced in the 1800s.